 Creating a horizon line also generates two paintings – the earth below and everything else.
 While the "earth" of his canvases obeys normal landscape rules, the "sky" functions as a backdrop, or an alternate dimension.
 Here, the artist treats the pictorial space like a physical manifestation of a different realm allowing abstraction, portraiture, and still life to collide and coalesce.
 Often the genres bleed together becoming a landscape-portrait, or a still-life-abstract.
 These "blended genres" reflect our information age, as they endeavor to incorporate a wide array of content: broken abstracts, warped patterns, awkward interactions, beauty, failure, and glory.

 Like quickly scrolling through media on a screen, there is an embrace of excessive stimuli as categories and subject matter clash.
 Ideas are explored spontaneously and easily integrated into the “feed” of content.
-A wide array of concepts are painted and then allowed to incubate.
+A variety of concepts are painted and then allowed to incubate.
 After some time, the paintings are reworked with motifs of age and dereliction.
-Kudzu, creeping fig, rubble, and gravity are added to complicate the original more accessible idea by revealing that nothing lasts.
-The original imagery is subverted and the canvases become a record of abandoned concepts left to deteriorate.
+Kudzu, creeping fig, rubble, and gravity are added to complicate the original more accessible idea.
+The imagery is partially subverted and the canvases become a record of abandoned concepts left to time and the elements.
+A sense of time-gone-by is added into the paintings and implies that nothing lasts for long.